Approval Date: 2008-03-25

 The University, through the Designated Official, keeps and maintains records of description of any controlled good received, transferred and disposed of.

-Any known security breach in relation to controlled goods must be reported immediately to the Manager, Campus Enforcement and Patrol and the Designated Official.
+Any known security breach in relation to controlled goods must be reported immediately to Campus Enforcement and Patrol and the Designated Official.
 The University informs the Controlled Goods Directorate within 72 hours of a security breach.

 The University provides briefings in respect of the secure handling of controlled goods by visitors who are authorized to examine these goods.